 - 1. Gently insert a small flocked swab through the nares and into the posterior nasopharynx. - 2.
-Rotate swab slowly for 3-5 seconds to absorb secretions. - 3.
-Remove swab from nares. - 4.
+Rotate swab slowly for 3-5 seconds to absorb secretions. - Remove swab from nares. - 4.
 Place the swab in the Universal Transport Media tube.
 Securely cap the tube.
 Vigorously swirl or agitate the swab in the liquid for 15 seconds. - 5.
-Label the tube appropriately.
+Label the tube appropriately. - 6.
+Send to lab.